Why is Canola Oil Banned in Europe? Exploring Concerns

 Additionally, studies indicate that excessive intake of this fatty acid could contribute to insulin resistance, increasing the risk for type 2 diabetes.

-Scientists have created GM canola plants with much lower erucic acid levels, resulting in the production of "low-erucic-acid rapeseed" or LEAR oil (canola oil).
+Scientists have created GM canola plants with much lower erucic acid levels, producing "low-erucic-acid rapeseed" or LEAR oil, also called "canola oil."

 scientist in lab experimenting on genetically modified organisms